rachelng-rpas/openreoc/articles/Record-Keeping Guide/02-record-types.md

 | Whether RPA became unserviceable | s10.05(k) | Did the aircraft develop a fault during the operation? |
 | Log completed by (PIC) | s10.05(f) | The PIC signs off the post-flight record |

 **Key MOS 101 note:** The operational log can simply confirm "no changes from release" if the operation proceeded exactly as planned.
-You don't need to re-document everything — just note any deviations.
+You don't need to re-document everything, just note any deviations.

-**Who keeps it:** Completed by the PIC.
-Retained by the CRP.

-**How long:** 7 years.
+**Who keeps and how long:** CRP and 7 years from the date of creation.

 **Practical example:** After the solar panel cleaning job, the PIC returns and completes the post-flight columns of the same row in the Operations Record: actual times 0900–1045, "flight as per release, max 25m AGL," RPA serviceable throughout, log completed by [PIC name].